United Kingdom Mathematics Trust: Junior Mathematical Challenge

-The Junior Mathematical Challenge (JMC) is an introductory challenge for pupils in Years 8 or below (aged 13) or below, taking place in spring each year.
+The Junior Mathematical Challenge (JMC) is an introductory challenge for pupils in Years 8 or below (aged 13 or below), taking place in late April or early May each year.
 This takes the form of twenty-five multiple choice questions to be sat in exam conditions, to be completed within one hour.
 The first fifteen questions are designed to be easier, and a pupil will gain 5 marks for getting a question in this section correct.
 Questions 16-20 are more difficult and are worth 6 marks.
 The last five questions are intended to be the most challenging and so are also 6 marks.
 Questions to which no answer is entered will gain (and lose) 0 marks.
 However, in recent years there has been no negative marking so wrong questions will be given 0 marks.
 Previously, the top 40% of students (50% since the 2022 JMC) get a certificate of varying levels (Gold, Silver or Bronze) based on their score.
+The Junior Mathematical Challenge has follow-on rounds called the: Junior Kangaroo and the more difficult Junior Mathematical Olympiad (JMO).
+The average score for to qualify for the Junior Kangaroo is 88 and the JMO is 104.
+However, please note that the pass marks for certificates and follow-on rounds have been at an all-time high, making it increasingly difficult to achieve a qualification for the Junior Kangaroo and JMO.